 Begin scouting for SNB in April.
 There are no reliable thresholds to help growers with fungicide decisions for SNB control.
 However, if a variety with moderate resistance is being produced, it will rarely require a fungicide application.
-The goal of SNB management is to keep this disease off the upper leaves developing heads.
-All of the strobilurin fungicides, combinations of strobilurins and triazoles, and mancozeb are effective for SNB control.
-Headline is often the most effective (see the latest NC Agricultural Chemicals Manual for fungicide recommendations and https://content.ces.ncsu.edu/northcarolina-agricultural-chemicalsmanual/disease-control).
+The goal of SNB management is to keep this disease off the upper leaves and developing heads.
+Besides Folicur and Topguard, which are not labeled for SNB on wheat, all the triazoles, strobilurins, and mixes of the two are about equally effective in controlling SNB.